SeanKilleen/seankilleen.github.io/_posts/2015-02-27-how-to-leave-a-company-well.markdown

 I had (I think) a great relationship with the owner prior to my departure (which was due to other circumstances), but one thing in particular he said durig this lunch made me extremely happy:

-"You left like a gentleman".
+"You left like a gentleman."

 This was 100% my goal -- and I think it should be everyone's goal when leaving a company (assuming the relationship is not in tatters somehow).
 This caused me to reflect on what I'd done when leaving the company, in the hopes that it will serve as a boilerplate for myself and others going forward.